Arthurzyang/WutheringWaves-RecordCollector/README.md

 Analysis tool for personal use.
 I think it only works for the CN server.
 Not sure if you are using other server clients.

-UPDATE: Well, for other server, should be avaible if you just change the URL of Kuro's server.
-You can get the URL by listening the client.
+UPDATE: Well, for other server, should be avaible if you just change the URL when sending request to Kuro's server.
+The URL should be catchable by listening the client.